-If you have a basic license, you can use the Data Visualizer to learn more about the data that you’ve stored in Elasticsearch and to identify possible fields for machine learning analysis:
+If you have a basic license, you can use the Data Visualizer to learn more about your data.
+In particular, if your data is stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for machine learning analysis:

 [experimental] This functionality is experimental and may be changed or removed completely in a future release.
 Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
 You can also upload a CSV, NDJSON, or log file (up to 100 MB in size).
 The machine learning features identify the file format and field mappings.
 You can then optionally import that data into an Elasticsearch index.

 If you have a trial or platinum license, you can create machine learning jobs and manage jobs and datafeeds from the Job Management pane:

 The Anomaly Explorer and Single Metric Viewer display the results of your machine learning jobs.
 For example:

 You can optionally add annotations by drag-selecting a period of time in the Single Metric Viewer and adding a description.
 For example, you can add an explanation for anomalies in that time period or provide notes about what is occurring in your operational environment at that time: